pcdarling/2018-FTC-Season/code/readme.md

 This folder contains the code for this season.
-Until we come up with a better organization scheme, everything will be plopped in here.
+The only thing that is plopped into this folder is the current versions of working code.
+This includes the TeleOp files, Autonomous files, Hardware files, and any additional files needed for operation.